conan-io/conan-center-index/docs/faqs.md

 Version ranges are currently allowed on a handful of dependencies, but not for general use.
 See [Dependencies Version Ranges](adding_packages/dependencies.md#version-ranges) for additional details.

+## How to consume a graph of shared libraries?

+When the CI builds packages with the option `*/*:shared=True`, this option is applied not only to the package being created but also to its requirements.
+Since the default value for the shared option is typically `False`, you can generally expect that the dependency graph will consist of static libraries, except for packages specifically defined with `package_type = "shared-library"`.

+To work with a graph that includes only shared libraries, you must explicitly set the `-o */*:shared=True` option in your conan install command.
+This ensures that the necessary shared libraries are included in your build environment.

 ## Can we add package which are parts of bigger projects like Boost?